Slackware: Development

-The size of Slackware quickly increased with the addition of included software, and by version 2.1, released October 1994, it had more than tripled to comprise seventy-three 1.44M floppy disk images.
+The size of Slackware quickly increased with the addition of included software, and by version 2.1, released October 1994, it had more than tripled to comprise 73 1.44 MB floppy disk images.

-In 1999, Slackware saw its version jump from 4 to 7.
-Slackware version numbers were lagging behind other distributions, and this led many users to believe it was out of date even though the bundled software versions were similar.
+In 1999, Slackware had its version jump from 4 to 7.
+Slackware version numbers were lagging behind other distributions, and this led many users to believe it was out of date, though the bundled software versions were similar.
 Volkerding made the decision to bump the version as a marketing effort to show that Slackware was as up-to-date as other Linux distributions, many of which had release numbers of 6 at the time.
 He chose 7, estimating that most other distributions would soon be at this release number.

 In April 2004, Patrick Volkerding added X.Org Server packages into the testing/ directory of -current as a replacement for the XFree86 packages currently being used, with a request for comments on what the future of the X Window System in Slackware should be.
-A month later, he switched from XFree86 to X.Org Server after stating that the opinions were more than 4 to 1 in favor of using the X.org release as the default version of X. He stated the decision was primarily a technical one, as XFree86 was proving to cause compatibility problems.
+A month later, he switched from XFree86 to X.Org Server after stating that the opinions were more than four to one in favor of using the X.org release as the default version of X. He stated the decision was primarily a technical one, as XFree86 was proving to cause compatibility problems.
 Slackware 10.0 was the first release with X.Org Server.

 In March 2005, Patrick Volkerding announced the removal of the GNOME desktop environment in the development ChangeLog.
-He stated this had been under consideration for more than four years and that there were already projects that provided a more complete version of GNOME for Slackware than what Slackware itself provided.
+He stated this had been under consideration for more than four years, and that other projects already provided a more complete version of GNOME for Slackware than what Slackware itself provided.
 Volkerding stated future GNOME support would rely on the community.
-The community responded and as of October 2016, there are several active GNOME projects for Slackware.
-These include Cinnamon, Dlackware, Dropline GNOME, MATE, and SlackMATE.
+The community responded and as of October 2016, several active GNOME (and GNOME fork) projects were available for Slackware, including Cinnamon, Dlackware, Dropline GNOME, MATE, and SlackMATE.
 The removal was deemed significant by some in the Linux community due to the prevalence of GNOME in many distributions.